hmlongco/Factory/README.md

 ## Functional Injection

 Factory can inject more than service classes and structs.
-Functional Injection is a powerful tool that can, in many cases, eliminate the need for traditional for the protocols, implementations, and stubs and mocks used in traditional Protocol-Oriented-Programing.
+Functional Injection is a powerful tool that can, in many cases, eliminate the need for defining protocols, implementations, and the various stubs and mocks one needs when doing traditional Protocol-Oriented-Programing.

 Consider:
 ```swift